What Our Community Can Do

 Over the next few months, it became apparent that the runway noise wasn't likely to go away.
 The degree of the runways' jet engines' volume and frequency was something new.
 Complaints to the airport about the intolerable noise produced no pertinent information and no help.

-Community meetings were held, cases were filed in San Mateo County small claims court, online chat rooms bemoaned the disturbance, and two rounds of small claims court hearings were held in 2018 and 2019 (see "Two Puzzling Verdicts" below).
+Community meetings were held, cases were filed in San Mateo County small claims court, online chat rooms bemoaned the noise disturbance, and two rounds of small claims court hearings were held in 2018 and 2019 (see "Two Puzzling Verdicts" below).

 Not only has the City and County of San Francisco (CCSF) not acknowledged its legal responsibilities to reduce the effect of aircraft noise on the surrounding community,

-the audible nighttime jet engine testing ("ground run-ups") resumed after a hiatus of many, many years, far louder and more frequent than before.
+but the audible nighttime jet engine testing ("ground run-ups") resumed after a hiatus of many, many years, far louder and more frequent than before.

 Our community goal is to pressure CCSF to abide by the law and acknowledge responsibility "for planning and implementing action designed to reduce the effect of noise on residents of the surrounding area", such as "improvements in airport design and noise abatement ground procedures".